How to Write an Academic Advisor Resume?

 Good and Bad Summary

-Then there’s addressed student concerns.
+Then the student's concerns are addressed.
 What type of concerns?
 Not clear again.

 Sample Academic Advisor Resume Objective